QuentinAndre/Website/content/post/more-efficient-studies-group-sequential-designs/index.md

 In previous blog posts, we have discussed [a core issue of power analysis]({{< ref "/post/is-power-analysis-useless" >}}) (it requires researchers to predict the effect size that their experiment will yield, something that is often impossible to do accurately); and [a costly solution to this issue]({{< ref "/post/making-power-analysis-informative-again" >}}) (powering for the smallest effect that researchers are interested in detecting, or can afford to detect).

-In this third blog post, we are going to discuss a better solution to the problem of sample size determination: A set of techniques that allow researchers to power studies for the worst case scenario... but that will stop data collection earlier when the effect is larger than expected.
+In this third blog post, we are going to discuss a better solution to the problem of sample size determination: Group sequential designs.
+These designs can be powered to detect the smallest effect size researchers care about... and will stop data collection earlier whenever the effect is larger than expected.

 ## An Short Introduction to Group Sequential Designs